-Respiratory acidosis, or primary hypercapnia, results when carbon dioxide production exceeds elimination via the lung\.
-Respiratory acidosis is almost always a result of respiratory failure with resultant alveolar hypoventilation and is characterized by an increase in PacO2, decreased pH, and a compensatory increase in blood HCO3- concentration.
+Respiratory acidosis, or primary hypercapnia, results when carbon dioxide production exceeds elimination via the lung (for reviews, see Epstein and Singh and Markou et al).
+Respiratory acidosis almost always is a result of respiratory failure with resultant alveolar hypoventilation and is characterized by an increase in PaCO2, decreased pH, and a compensatory increase in blood HCO3- concentration.